pweil-/kubernetes/docs/proposals/security-context-constraints.md

 ## Interaction with the Kubelet

-In some cases interaction with the kubelet is necessary.
-An example of this is a cluster that is configured to run with a UID strategy of `RunAsUserStrategyMustRunAsNonRoot` but without a UID allocator.
+In certain cases, the kubelet may need provide information about the image in order to validate the security context.
+An example of this is a cluster that is configured to run with a UID strategy of `RunAsUserStrategyMustRunAsNonRoot`.

-In this case the validation can either require that the pod be submitted with a non-root `RunAsUser` set in the security context or assume that images run in the cluster will be providing the user.
-In this case, if a pod reaches the kubelet and does not have a user set by the image then the kubelet should not run the pod.
+In this case the validation can either require that the pod be submitted with a non-root `RunAsUser` set in the security context, use a pre-allocation strategy, or assume that images run in the cluster will be providing the user.
+In this case, if a pod reaches the kubelet and does not have a user set in the security context the kubelet should inspect the image, determine if a user is set in the image configuration, and ensure that the value complies with the constraints.